9. Koroviev's stunts

 Bosoy

-Nikanor Ivanovich Bosoy is chairman of the tenants' association of block 302 bis on Bolshaya Sadovaya..: He had quite some power in his quasi-official function.
+Nikanor Ivanovich Bosoy is chairman of the tenants' association of block 302 bis on Bolshaya Sadovaya.
+The quasi-official function of chairman of the tenants' association of a block attributed quite some power to the function holder.
 In the Soviet Union there was a permanent shortage of housing accomodation and the chairman was in an ideal position to take bribes in exchange for preferential treatment.

 Click here to read more about Nikanor Bosoy